sarthak13125/AI_TRAVELBUDDDY/README.md

 # 🤖 TRAVEL-PLANNER-AI-AGENT-IBM-PROJECT
-An AI-powered assistant that helps users plan trips efficiently and intelligently using IBM Cloud Lite and IBM Granite.
-It recommends destinations, builds personalized itineraries, and suggests transport and accommodation options based on user preferences, budget, and travel constraints.
+An AI-driven travel assistant powered by IBM Cloud Lite and IBM Granite, designed to streamline and enhance the trip planning experience.
+Leveraging advanced analytics and user-centric algorithms, it recommends optimal destinations, crafts tailored itineraries, and provides intelligent suggestions for transportation and accommodations—aligned with the user’s preferences, budget, and travel constraints.

 ![ai](https://github.com/user-attachments/assets/248c9739-4bb8-4ae3-9d74-e52fa7a0f587)